 Volunteer with our Flu Clinics

 Our School- & Community-Based Flu Clinics rely on clinical and non-clinical volunteers to help us provide vaccines to kids in our communities.
 We are always looking for volunteers to lend a hand during flu clinic season.
+Join our Medical Reserve Corps (MRC) on NHResponds to volunteer with us!

 Flu Clinic Volunteer Training: